gokcehan/lf/doc.md

 There are five special commands (`set`, `setlocal`, `map`, `cmap`, and `cmd`) for configuration.

-Command `set` is used to set an option which can be boolean, integer, or string:
+Command `set` is used to set an option which can be a boolean, integer, or string:

 	set hidden         # boolean enable
 	set hidden true    # boolean enable